BKailasapathy/My-first-Condor-Job-Submission/README.md

 # My-first-Condor-Job-Submission
-Exercise for submit jobs in condor
+Introduction to submit jobs in condor
 ====================================================

 *This document was created by Marcello about condor job submission*